navhealth/infosec/source/sections/07-systems_access_policy.md

 ## 7.12 Password Management

-1. User IDs and passwords are used to control access to CareJourney systems and may not be disclosed to anyone for any reason.
+1. User IDs and passwords are used to control access to CareJourney systems and shall not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
 3. On all production systems and applications in the CareJourney environment, password configurations are set to require:
    * a minimum length of 8 characters;